Transcript: Dr. BAYO AKOMOLAFE on Slowing Down in Urgent Times/155

 Bayo Akomolafe: Right.

-Slowing down has been interpreted by many communities as, basically, doing what we’re doing but at slower speed, that is, literally slowing down the pace of things, who we are, not typing our memos as fast as we once were.
-I literally had a German brother write to me and say that “Your slowing down invocation isn't working because my bosses are still on my neck.
-Slowing down to type a memo isn't really working,” and I responded by saying, “Slowing down is not a function of speed, is a function of awareness, and I don’t want to make awareness a mental construct.
-It’s a function of presence.
-So, when I invite slowing down, I invite us to research, to perform research into the ancestral tentacularities that proceed from us.
-I’m asking us to touch our bodies, and touch our colonial bubbles.
-I'm asking us to listen, as you say, to witness, no not just to witness, to ‘with-ness’; to be with land, and community, and ancestor, and progeny, and children in a way that isn’t instrumental.
-Activism is increasingly instrumental, so it’s forming a form of power that is tied to the logic and algorithm of the status quo, which makes activism, even in the search for justice, a creature of the status quo, which makes hope and justice, as ironic as that sounds, a creature of the things we're trying to leave behind.
-So, slowing down seems to be a hacking of the machine, is like we're taking on other forms of body, of embodiment, that allows us to penetrate into different kinds of realities, other worlds, if you will.
+Slowing down has been interpreted by many communities as, basically, doing what we’re doing but at slower speed, that is, literally slowing down the pace of things, who we are — not typing our memos as fast as we once were.
+I literally had a German brother write to me and say that, “Your slowing down invocation isn't working because my bosses are still on my neck.
+Slowing down to type a memo isn't really working.”
+And I responded by saying, “Slowing down is not a function of speed, it’s a function of awareness.
+And I don’t want to make awareness a mental construct, it’s a function of presence.
+So when I invite slowing down, I invite us to research, to perform research into the ancestral tentacularities that proceed from us.
+I’m asking us to touch our bodies and touch our colonial bubbles.
+I'm asking us to listen, as you say, to witness, no not just to witness, to ‘with-ness’; to be with land and community and ancestor and progeny and children in a way that isn’t instrumental.
+Activism is increasingly instrumental, so it’s forming a form of power that is tied to the logic and algorithm of the status quo, which makes activism even in the search for justice, a creature of the status quo; which makes hope and justice, as ironic as that sounds, a creature of the things we're trying to leave behind.
+So, slowing down seems to be a hacking of the machine, is like we're taking on other forms of body, of embodiment that allows us to penetrate into different kinds of realities — other worlds, if you will.
 Um, let me stop there [Laughs] for now…I could go on and on…

 Ayana Young: It makes me think of an interview I did with a dear friend brontë velez where she speaks of Fred Moten—